brettshumaker/Staff-List-Plugin/trunk/README.txt

 5. Templates screen 2

 == Changelog ==

+= 1.19 =
+* BUGFIX: External Custom CSS now loading properly.
+* BUGFIX: Multiple shortcodes on page with "groups" attribute now working properly.
+* BUGFIX: PHP 5.2 white screen.
+One of our files (not being used yet, but will be in a future update) had an incompatibility with PHP 5.2.
+We're now checking the PHP version before loading this file and will address it's PHP 5.2 compatibility in a future release.

 = 1.18 =
 * Things are happening!
 Hey guys, I'll be rewriting this plugin with help from some other developers in the [WPNashville Community](http://wpnashville.com).
 Want to be involved and give some input on the direction of Simple Staff List?
 Fill out our [survey](http://brettshumaker.com/simple-staff-list-survey/)!